Vocabulary access for all (glossary / pre-teach)

 Plan ‘checks for understanding’ to prevent frustration-driven disruption

-Catch confusion early so pupils don’t act out to escape difficult work.
+Catch confusion early so students don’t act out to escape difficult work.

 Confidence ladder: Team–Pair–Solo